 - Market Execution refers to a very common type of order whereby you open a position at the current price.

 - If you’re using the Aurora trading platform, you have access to a special order known as Stop Limit Order.
-It’s a combination of a stop loss order and limit order.
+It’s a combination of a stop-loss order and a limit order.
 In other words, this is a stop order with a limit on an opening price.